raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Message Handling

 The initiator MUST set the value of the QR bit in the DNS header to zero (0), and the responder MUST set it to one (1).
-If the Acknowledgement bit is set in the DSO request message (QR=0), the receiver MUST elicit a DSO response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
-DSO request messages sent by the client elicit a response from the server, and DSO request messages sent by the server elicit a response from the client.
+Every DSO request message (QR=0) with the Acknowledgement bit set in the operation TLV MUST elicit a response (QR=1), which MUST have the same MESSAGE ID in the DNS message header as in the corresponding request.
+DSO request messages sent by the client with the Acknowledgement bit set in the operation TLV elicit a response from the server, and DSO request messages sent by the server with the Acknowledgement bit set in the operation TLV elicit a response from the client.

 With most TCP implementations, the TCP data acknowledgement (generated because data has been received by TCP), the TCP window update (generated because TCP has